-Trevor Goosen studied Printmaking at San Francisco State University and graduated in 2010 with a BA in Fine Arts with an emphasis in Printmaking.
-Since then, he has toured the U.S. performing music, exhibited art in San Francisco and worked at the San Francisco Center for the Book.
-He is currently attending the first year of an MFA in Printmedia at the School of the Art Institute of Chicago.
+Trevor Goosen studied Printmaking at San Francisco State University where he received his BFA in 2010.
+Since graduation, Goosen has toured the United States performing music and returned to San Francisco, where he exhibited his art and worked at the San Francisco Center for the Book.
+He is currently a 2015 MFA candidate in Printmedia at the School of the Art Institute of Chicago.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.